MestreLion/android-install/icons/README.md

 	*[-WIDTH].{png,svg}

-Where `WIDTH` is, duh, the width of the image.
+Where `WIDTH` is, the width of the image in pixels.
 For example, `studio-48.png` for a 48x48 icon.
 Image does not have to actually be that size, it will only be registered as such.